Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-random-colours.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-## JavaScript random hex colour
+## JavaScript random hex color

 In our example, we will be generating a random hex number.
-These can be any six-characters from 0-9 and A-F.
+These can be any six characters from 0-9 and A-F.

-Luckily in JavaScript, it's even easier to create a random hex string.
+Luckily, it's even easier to create a random hex string in JavaScript.

 Let's break it down.